What is a Fashion Style?

 From the ‘Roaring Twenties,’ new fashion styles emerged in waves matching economic changes or social unrest.

-From the Victorian era to the 2020s, each decade is represented by the five most representative fashion styles and their aesthetic roots (patterns, motifs, symbols, materials, colours).
+From the Victorian era to the 2020s, each decade is represented by the five most representative fashion styles and their aesthetic roots (patterns, motifs, symbols, materials, and colours).

 Victorian Era (1837-1901)

-Victorian – a dressing style influenced by the British monarchy and comprised of frock coats, high collars, cravats, and waistcoats.
+Victorian fashion – a dressing style influenced by the British monarchy and comprised of frock coats, high collars, cravats, and waistcoats.

 Art Nouveau – tailored suits with artistic details and nature-inspired patterns.